NBC President Explains Why She Took A Chance On ‘This Is Us’

 This Is Us was fall TV’s breakout hit, but it took a village—and a savvy woman—to make it what it is today.
-In an interview with Variety, NBC Entertainment President Jennifer Salke said some of her peers thought taking on a character-driven drama like like This Is Us was a risk for the network.
+In an interview with Variety, NBC Entertainment President Jennifer Salke said some of her peers thought taking on a character-driven drama like This Is Us was a risk for the network.

 “I had calls from heads of other companies and they asked me, ‘How did you get behind this show?
 This took such courage,'” Salke told Variety.